tanema/gob/README.md

 Reveler

 Use:
-  reveler help          Show this message reveler init          Create a .goproj file in the pwd, marking it as the root of a project. reveler new           Creates a new directory with a .goproj and .gitignore file in it.
+  reveler help      Show this message reveler init      Create a .goproj file in the pwd, marking it as the root of a project. reveler new,n     Creates a new directory with a .goproj and .gitignore file in it.
-                        It then gets revel and builds it. reveler run           Will run the revel project. reveler console | c   Will open a gdb console with the project ready to run. reveler version       Displays version Number.
+                    It then gets revel and builds it. reveler run,r     Will run the revel project. reveler debug,d   Will open a gdb console with the project ready to run. reveler version   Displays version Number.

 Example:
   reveler init